 With its patented ergonomic design the Penclic D3 allows you to keep your hand in a more naturally comfortable position while controlling the pointer with its adjustable sensitivity and ambidextrous design.

-XP-PEN StarG640 Drawing Tablet Digital Graphics Tablet 6x4 Inch Ultrathin Tablet with 8192 Levels Battery-Free Stylus Compatible with Chromebook-Rev B (for Drawing and E-Learning/Online Classes)
+Drawing Tablet XPPen StarG640 Digital Graphics Tablet 6x4 Inch Art Tablet with 8192 Levels Battery-Free Stylus Pen Tablet for Mac, Windows and Chromebook (Drawing/ E-Learning/Remote Working)

 Usable as both a graphics tablet and a pointing device, the StarG640 is designed for digital art with its battery-free stylus and cross-platform compatibility.